runderwoman/faaspot-cli/docs/overview.rst

 Setting Up The Environment
 --------------------------

-In order to use FaaSpot client, you need to configure your profile.
+To use the FaaSpot client, you need to configure your profile.
 This configuration will apply to both the CLI and the python-client library.
-Create a FaaSpot profile, that contains your FaaSpot token credentials.
+Create a FaaSpot profile that contains your FaaSpot token credentials.

 .. code-block:: sh